mgarfs/cd0037-API-Development-and-Documentation-project/backend/README.md

 - Deletes a specified question using the id of the question
 - Request Arguments: id - integer
-- Returns: Does not need to return anything besides the appropriate HTTP status code. <TODO> Optionally can return the id of the question.
-If you are able to modify the frontend, you can have it remove the question using the id instead of refetching the questions.
+- Returns: Does not need to return anything besides the appropriate HTTP status code.

 ### Endpoint POST quizzes
 `POST '/quizzes'`